Three Minute Thesis Competition

 Building External Relations for the University

-The winner of Memorial's 3MT, hosted by the School of Graduate Studies, will represent the university at a regional competition, which provides an excellent networking and professional development opportunity.
-Competitors will also benefit from raising the profile of their research across the university and the local community.
+The first-place winner of Memorial’s 3MT competition, hosted by the School of Graduate Studies, will represent the university at a regional competition, offering an excellent opportunity for networking and professional development.
+Competitors will also benefit from increased visibility of their research within the university and the broader community.

 Prizes

-• First Prize: $1000 & the opportunity to attend the Eastern Regional 3MT Competition hosted by Memorial Univeristy in 2025
+• First Prize: $500 & the opportunity to attend the Eastern Regional 3MT Competition, hosted by Saint Mary’s University on June 5, 2026.

 Eligibility:

-• Presenters must be currently registered in a Master's (thesis route only), PhD, or Professional Doctorate Research program (composed of at least two-thirds research and eligible for the RTP) at Memorial University.
+• Presenters must be currently registered in a thesis-based Master’s program or an active PhD program at Memorial University.

 • PhD students who have defended but have not yet graduated are eligible.